kumu/docs/guides/metrics.md

 ![metrics tool](/images/metrics-degree.png)

 ## How to run basic metrics
-1. Click on the Blocks icon <i class="fa fa-cube"></i> in the bottom right of the map
+1. Click on the Metrics icon in the bottom right corner of the map
 2. Select "Social Network Analysis"
 3. Choose a metric from the dropdown list
 4. Click the large button "Discover ..." (e.g. "Discover the connectors/hubs" for the "degree" metric)